 If your poor sleep is owed to bad habits that promote sleeplessness, you can improve your health by adopting healthier habits which encourage better sleep.
 That said, if your sleep deprivation results from obstructive sleep apnea; you’ll need to get help to correct it.

 We know that sleep apnea can promote health problems by causing chronic sleep difficulties.
 This dangerous disorder can drastically impact quality of life by causing chronic fatigue and other serious co-morbidities.
-Fortunately, Dr. Roubal provides his patients with oral sleep appliances that eliminate the breathing disruptions which cause frequent waking.
+Fortunately, we provide patients with oral sleep appliances that eliminate the breathing disruptions which cause frequent waking.
 By adjusting the jaw’s position, this effective sleep apnea remedy creates an unobstructed airway that promotes clear breathing each and every night.

 Don’t continue to suffer with sleep apnea, when a simple treatment may be able to solve your problem.
-To learn more, Contact.
+To learn more, contact us today.